Search for atmospheres

 Victorian London's Slums

 You are sitting by the fireplace in your office, looking through the window and observing the busy streets of Seven Dials.
-You can see some horse carriages passing the rainy street in front of the shool you're working at, the Weirendell School for the Freakish.
+You can see some horse carriages passing the rainy street in front of the shool you're working at, the Weirendell School for the Weird.
 The weird headmaster Van Noswyn plays his violin next door and some dogs outside answer his play with barks.
 In the distance some trains pass King's Cross and their loud whistles are heard even in the steaming slums.
 Sometimes, the Big Ben chimes through the whispers of the rain.